Würzberg Riese transmitter SU 62 D of FuSE 62 D radar.

 Grid blocking voltage 2,1 KV negative by 1,8 uS.
 Delivered by the Impuls Generator type IG 62 D.

 Heater voltage 5,8 – 6,2 volts by 15 Ampere!
 Value written on the tube itselves.

-I made myself a copy of the transmitter part, type SU 62 D. See pictures below.
-It is at true scale.
+I looked funny to me to make myself a copy of the transmitter part, type SU 62 D. See the result in the pictures below.
+It is made at true scale.

 The front and above seen.In the mid if the picture the LS 180.

 The front side.
 L21 is the output cupper strip, just above the anode inside the valve.
 Below left, the condenser C6 and the 3 resistors in parrallel.
 Left a power resistor(15 A) for putting the heater value at correct voltage, written on the glass of the tube.